Math Circles • Spring 2026

 \[ 3.1415 = 3 + \frac{1}{10} + \frac{4}{10^2} + \frac{1}{10^3} + \frac{5}{10^4}. \]

-Then they ask why base 10 is used at all, and suggest putting the digits into the denominators instead, producing automatically smaller and smaller pieces.
+Why is base 10 is used at all?
+We try putting the digits into the denominators instead, producing automatically smaller and smaller pieces.
 This leads to a nested expression.

 Continued fractions